tombensve/APS/APS-UserGuide/docs/src/APSUserGuide.md

 * A data source service.
 Only provides connection information, no pooling (OpenJPA provides its own pooling)!

 * External protocol extender that allows more or less any OSGi service to be called remotely using any deployed protocol service and transport.
-Currently provides JSONRPC 1.0 and 2.0 protocols, and an http transport.
+Currently provides JSONRPC 1.0 & 2.0, JSONHTTP, and JSONREST protocols, and an http transport.
 Protocols have a defined service API whose implementations can just be dropped in to make them available.
 Transport providers can make use of any deployed protocol.
+The APSExternalProtocolService now provides support for REST services where there is a method for post, put, get,and delete, and the http transport makes use of this in conjunction with any protocol that indicates it can support REST like JSONREST.

+* A group service that can send data to each member over transport safe multicast.

-* A multicast discovery service.
+* A service discovery service using the group service.

 * A session service (not http!).
 This is used by apsadminweb to keep a session among several different administration web applications.